QubitPi/management-blogs/docs/_posts/2022-10-12-enterprise-ci-cd.md

 ![Error loading nexus3-roles-list.png]({{ "/assets/img/nexus3-roles-list.png" | relative_url}})

-To create a new role, click on the Create role button, select Nexus Role and fill out the Role creation feature view shown in Figure: “Creating a New Role”.
+To create a new role, click on the **Create Role** button, select **Nexus Role** and fill out the Role creation feature view shown in Figure: “Creating a New Role”.

 ##### Users